'Please Stand By': Film Review

-The passion of the Trekkie meets the longing for self-sufficiency in Stand by Me, a wan road-trip drama revolving around a young woman who's on the autism spectrum.
+The passion of the Trekkie meets the longing for self-sufficiency in Please Stand By, a wan road-trip drama revolving around a young woman who's on the autism spectrum.
 Helmer Ben Lewin, who located the intersection of acerbic irreverence and nuanced tenderness as writer-director of The Sessions, travels a far less satisfying middle ground with the new film.
 Working from Michael Golamco's adaptation of his own play, Lewin can't quite transcend the inconsistencies and dwindling credibility of the concept or give the material a driving pulse, even with its race-to-the-deadline setup.

 But Dakota Fanning's understated performance roots the movie's flatly stated themes of self-realization, family and belonging in real-girl gumption.
 She plays Wendy, a group-home resident and Star Trek aficionado who's determined to enter a screenplay contest for fans that will commemorate the show's 50th anniversary.
 Beyond her love of the sci-fi franchise, she's convinced that the big prize will persuade her married big sister, Audrey (Alice Eve), that she's capable of returning to the family fold.
 In particular she longs to meet her infant niece — a step that Audrey has delayed because of Wendy’s history of violent tantrums.
 To realize her goal, Wendy becomes a sort of Alice in Dangerland, an innocent cast adrift on the highways and byways of California.
 But in this optimistic fairy-tale adventure, each danger she confronts is almost instantly matched by the rescuing act of a kind stranger.